andyhugg/apy-il-exit-calc/readme.md

    - Connect your GitHub repository.
    - Set the runtime to `Python`.
    - Set the build command to: `pip install -r requirements.txt`.
-   - Set the start command to: `gunicorn arta-kombinasi:app`.
+   - Set the start command to: `streamlit run arta-kombinasi.py --server.port $PORT --server.address 0.0.0.0`.
 3. **Deploy**: Render.com will build and deploy the app.
 4. **Access**: Once deployed, access the app via the provided URL.